Phases of Interacting Fibonacci Anyons on a Ladder at Half-Filling: Phase Diagram of the Effective Model

-Apart from the present work, an incommensurate phase for non-abelian anyons has also been reported in Ref.~\cite{GoldenChainAndMG}, where the incommensurability arises in an Hamiltonian with both two- and three-anyon interactions.
-This similarity to our Hamiltonian in Eq.~\eqref{eq:Heff2} may suggest that incommensurate phases in anyonic systems may generally be realized when considering subleading interactions involving three or more anyons.
+We show in App.~\ref{app:connection} that all four observed phases are adiabatically connected to phases found in Ref.~\cite{GoldenChainAndMG}.
+This observation indicates the stability of these phases across the related models and implies that our findings complement those in Ref.~\cite{GoldenChainAndMG}, which mainly focuses on two other gapped phases as well as their critical points, neither of which has counterparts in our model.
+The connection in particular suggests that the observed incommensurability of correlations in phase III is not an effect arising from the staggered interaction in the effective Hamiltonian Eq.~\eqref{eq:Heff2}, but rather seems to directly originate from the three-anyon interactions.
+This suggests that incommensurate correlations in (non-Abelian) anyonic systems may generally be realized when considering subleading interactions involving three or more anyons.

 Note that an oscillation in the entanglement entropy is observed when approaching the phase transition between phases II and III from larger $J_{\text{eff}}$.
 This oscillation seems to be a pure finite bond dimension effect, meaning that its position seems to converge to the phase transition point.
 It is nevertheless possible that in the limit of infinite bond dimensions, the position of this oscillation does not agree with the phase transition point, which would then hint at the existence of a fifth phase that we are unable to resolve numerically.